untitaker/blog/content/articles/sync-algorithm/sync-algorithm.rst

      change detection might miss some changes, as mtime after file modification is the same as the old one.

-   * You can randomly touch files (updating their mtimes) and not modify their content, such that your application sees "bogus changes" in items.
+   * You can randomly touch files (updating their mtimes) without modifying their content, such that your application sees "bogus changes" in items.
      This might lead to more synchronization conflicts and unnecessary calls to ``conflict_resolution``.

    Vdirsyncer uses mtimes only as an indicator that a file *might* have